Pieter de Coninck: Biography

 Urged on by John I, Marquis of Namur, de Coninck restored his authority in Bruges in December 1301.
 He tried to align the people of Ghent on the same side but failed.
-On 1 May 1302 he was one of the leaders of a gang of rebels who took the castle of Sijsele and Male.
+On 1 May 1302, he was one of the leaders of a gang of rebels who took the castle of Sijsele and Male.
 At Male, the rebels killed the entire French garrison.
 De Châtillon responded by again marching on Bruges with a force of 800 men, and again expelling de Coninck from the city.
-De Châtillon marched into the city with his army fully clad and battle-ready (against established agreements with the city magistrates) The people of Bruges, fearing bloody preprisals, and in order to protect themselves helped de Coninck to enter the city with his followers during the night.
-On 18 May 1302, during the so-called Bruges Matins or "Brugse Metten", nearly all the French present in Bruges and their Leliaart supporters were killed.
+De Châtillon marched into the city with his army fully clad and battle-ready (against established agreements with the city magistrates).
+The people of Bruges, fearing bloody reprisals, and in order to protect themselves, helped de Coninck enter the city with his followers during the night.
+On 18 May 1302, during the so-called Bruges Matins (Brugse Metten), nearly all the French present in Bruges and their Leliaart supporters were killed.
 De Châtillon barely managed to escape.